mkarner07/mkarner07.github.io/_posts/2023-10-09-Recall-and-Reflect-my-personal-approach-to-remembering-books.md

 **1. Reconnect with Your Notes**

 First up, revisit those precious notes you took while immersed in your reading journey.
-Read your notes and read all the learings you wrote down Let's make sure those gems are fresh in your mind.
+Read your notes and read all the learings you wrote down.
+Let's make sure those gems are fresh in your mind.

 Ask yourself: "Are there additional insights I should add?"
 If the answer is yes, don't hesitate to curate and expand your notes.
 Your notes are a dynamic canvas, ready to capture every spark of knowledge.